interactions-py/interactions.py/docs/components.rst

 What about selects / Dropdowns?
 _______________________________

 Yep we support those too.
-You use them much the same as buttons:
+You use them much the same as buttons, with 25 options per select, 1 select in each action row, 5 action rows in a message, totalling 125 options:

 .. code-block:: python

-    from discord_slash.utils.manage_components import create_select, create_select_option
+    from discord_slash.utils.manage_components import create_select, create_select_option, create_actionrow

     select = create_select(
         options=[# the options in your dropdown